Jayich-Lab/eom/README.md

 #### So the maximum needed voltage is about 9 V and the minimum voltage to operate is about 25 V

+>mingyu says there will be some __`stray capacitance`__ that cannot be eliminated.
+So actual values for voltage needed will be different for a little bit.

 [reference about resonance circuit](http://www.sjsu.edu/faculty/beyersdorf/Archive/Phys208F07/ch%208-Electrooptic%20devices.pdf)